openharmony/docs/en/application-dev/reference/apis/js-apis-data-rdb.md

 querySql(sql: string, bindArgs: Array&lt;ValueType&gt;, callback: AsyncCallback&lt;ResultSet&gt;):void

 Queries data in the RDB store using the specified SQL statement.
-This method uses a callback to return the result.
+This API uses a callback to return the result.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core